isomerpages/moe-sst/_getting-ready-for-sec-1/1 Purchases of Items.md

 <p>Students who are Singapore citizens can use their Edusave to pay for the
-PLD.&nbsp; Students who are under the MOE Independent School Bursary (ISB) and with Gross Household Income (GHI) = $4,400 or less, or Per Capita Income (PCI) = $1,100 or less, will be eligible for funding support.&nbsp; SST will advise all students regarding the purchase of their PLD via Parents Gateway (PG) in December 2025.</p>
+PLD.&nbsp; Students who are under the MOE Independent School Bursary (ISB) and with Gross Household Income (GHI) = $4,400 or less, or Per Capita Income (PCI) = $1,100 or less, will be eligible for funding support.&nbsp; <strong>SST will advise all students regarding the purchase of their PLD via Parents Gateway (PG) in December 2025.</strong>
-<p><strong>SST will advise all parents/ guardians regarding the purchase of the PLD in December 20246</strong>
 </p>